Back to all articles

 • Hormonal changes: Hormonal changes, such as those during menstruation, can also trigger cold sores [1][2].

-While it's difficult to get rid of a cold sore in 24 hours, starting treatment as soon as you notice symptoms can significantly reduce the duration [2].
+While it's difficult to get rid of a cold sore in 24 hours, starting treatment as soon as you notice symptoms (at the tingling stage) can significantly reduce the duration [2].

 No treatment can kill cold sores instantly, but certain antiviral medications and topical treatments can help speed up the healing process [1][2].